 How to Use the Checklist

 We are all different and therefore what has worked for me might have no impact on you, and vice versa.
-If you are experiencing serious sleep problems, I highly recommend downloading The Best Sleep Protocol Checklist (click the link to open the PDF in a new window and print) and implement each change, one at the time.
+If you are experiencing serious sleep problems, I highly recommend downloading The Best Sleep Protocol Checklist (click the link to open the PDF in a new window and save & print) and implement each change, one at a time.
 Implementing a few changes on the same night (which is understandable as we get excited and what to fix our sleeping problems pronto), won’t help you narrow down what your culprits are.

-- Make one change at the time.
+- Make one change at a time.

 - Journal what you have done and how you feel.